stacey-w-taylor/synapseDocs/_articles/aws_sts_storage_locations.md

 projectDestination <- synRestPOST('/projectSettings', body=toJSON(projectDestination))
 ```

-Once your STS Storage Location is set up on your Synapse folder, you can add files to Synapse in one of two ways:

-1. You can upload files through Synapse, either through [the Synapse website](https://www.synapse.org/) or through the client of your choice.
-2. If you plan to upload files directly to your S3 bucket, or if you already have files in your S3 bucket, you can add representations of those files to Synapse programmatically.
-Follow the steps at [Adding Files in Your S3 Bucket to Synapse](custom_storage_location.md#adding-files-in-your-s3-bucket-to-synapse).
+Once your STS storage location is set up on your Synapse folder, you can add files through the [Synapse](https://www.synapse.org/) website or the Synapse client of your choice.
+If you plan to upload files directly to your S3 bucket, or if you already have files in your S3 bucket, you can add representations of those files to Synapse programmatically.
+Follow the [steps to add files in your S3 bucket to Synapse]({{ site.baseurl }}{% link _articles/custom_storage_location.md %}#adding-files-in-your-s3-bucket-to-synapse).

 {% include note.html content="We recommend picking one of these methods and sticking to it and avoiding mixing methods." %}

 ## Obtaining Temporary S3 Credentials

-Once your STS Storage Location is set up, you can use Synapse to request temporary AWS credentials with direct access to your data in S3.
-These temporary credentials are good for up to 12 hours.
+Once your STS storage location is set up, you can use Synapse to request temporary AWS credentials to access your data in S3 directly.
+These temporary credentials are active for 12 hours.

-To get these temporary credentials, you may use our [REST interface](https://rest-docs.synapse.org/rest/GET/entity/id/sts.html).
+To get temporary credentials, Python and Java code is provided below.
+The [REST interface](https://rest-docs.synapse.org/rest/GET/entity/id/sts.html) is also available to request temporary credentials.

-{% include note.html content="If your storage location is external storage, you may request read-only or read-write permissions.
-If that storage location is Synapse storage, you must request read-only permissions." %}

-Alternatively, you may use the below sample Java code:
+##### Java

 ```java
 StsCredentials stsCredentials = synapseClient.getTemporaryCredentialsForEntity(folderEntityId, StsPermission.read_only);